 Yet regulators themselves may not be comfortable with the practice.
 The National Association of Insurance Commissioners’ voiced concern about marriage discounts.
 In a 2017 report, the group wrote:

 California has curbed the use of non-driving variables in the pricing of auto insurance when voters passed Proposition 103 in 1988.
-Since then, insurers have been required to use three variables in descending as the primary determinants for setting rates: driving record, miles driven per year and experience.
+Since then, insurers are required to use three variables in descending as the primary determinants for setting rates: driving record, miles driven per year and experience.
 Only after that can insurers bring in other factors.

 “As a result, those other factors, including marital status, have much less impact,” says Hunter.